 Calling all Makers for the first annual Poughkeepsie Mini Maker Faire, taking place on Saturday, November 15, from 10am to 4pm, at Poughkeepsie Day School!

 We’re looking for established and emerging “makers” from the mid-Hudson Valley and beyond for this family-friendly celebration featuring rockets and robots, DIY science and technology, urban farming and sustainability, alternative energy, bicycles, unique hand-made crafts, music and local food, and educational workshops and installations.
 The more interactive and hands-on, the better!
 Click here to see a list of the kinds of projects that we are looking for.

-The Call for Makers is open now through October 3.
+The Call for Makers has been extended to October 15.
 Space is limited – any groups or individuals interested in participating in this inaugural event should complete the simple application here.

 Questions?
 Contact us at firstname.lastname@example.org.

 We have another maker joining our ranks!
-David Held a teacher at the Poughkeepsie Day School will be exhibiting The Neopixel or light bike at our Maker Fair.
+David Held a teacher at Poughkeepsie Day School will be exhibiting the Neopixel or light bike at our Maker Fair.

 Check out the following link to see a sample of the Neopixel bike in action.

 We are very excited to see the Neopixel bikes in action on November 15th!
 If you want to see the bikes in person tickets for the Fair are on sale now.
 Want to join Held as a maker?
 Go to our Call for Makers Page and apply.
 Applications are being accepted now through October 3rd.